-- An amenity bag is provided during check-in containing COVID-19 awareness information, hand sanitizer, and perhaps masks/gloves (optional). - □ Guests enter through doors that are open or are automated or manually operated by an employee (if possible/practical). - Employees do not open the doors of guest vehicles and there are no valet services, unless requested or special circumstances. - Guests requesting bell service are assisted and the bell cart is sanitized after each use. - □ If masks are required, the hotel displays signage prominently, outlining proper mask usage. - Provide a spray bottle of sanitizer or wipes in each room for guest use (optional). - Elevator button panels are sanitized at least once per hour, and/ or hand sanitizer is available at or in elevators, and the number of guests per elevator is limited. - Multi-use and unnecessary items and amenities are removed from guest rooms. - Housekeeping does not enter guest rooms during a stay, unless by special request or circumstances (if possible). - Room service is adjusted for proper pickup/delivery protocols, sanitation of cutlery and single use condiments. - Dining services are updated to discontinue self-service buffets, using cafeteria style or grab-and-go services instead. - The property website communicates expectations to guests, including cleanliness and safety features, as well as expectations for arrival and stay.
+- Prominent signage is displayed, including any required social distancing signage, floor markings indicating 6-foot distancing in common areas, including elevators, and required hygienic practices and policies in all employees and guest common areas. - ☐ Where physical distancing is not possible, 'sneeze guards,' mask requirements, or usage limits and layout adjustments are in place. - Request guests and visitors use hand sanitizer and provide dispensers, touchless whenever possible, at primary guest entrances and contact areas. - An amenity bag is provided during check-in containing COVID-19 awareness information, hand sanitizer, and perhaps masks/gloves (optional). - Guests enter through doors that are open or are automated or manually operated by an employee (if possible/practical). - ☐ Employees do not open the doors of guest vehicles and there are no valet services, unless requested or special circumstances. - Guests requesting bell service are assisted and the bell cart is sanitized after each use. - If masks are required, the hotel displays signage prominently, outlining proper mask usage. - ☐ Provide a spray bottle of sanitizer or wipes in each room for guest use (optional). - Elevator button panels are sanitized at least once per hour, and/ or hand sanitizer is available at or in elevators, and the number of guests per elevator is limited. - $\hfill \square$ Multi-use and unnecessary items and amenities are removed from guest rooms. - Housekeeping does not enter guest rooms during a stay, unless by special request or circumstances (if possible). - Room service is adjusted for proper pickup/delivery protocols, sanitation of cutlery and single use condiments. - Dining services are updated to discontinue self-service buffets, using cafeteria style or grab-and-go services instead. - The property website communicates expectations to guests, including cleanliness and safety features, as well as expectations for arrival and stay.